 "After a three-day weekend and a surprisingly bullish acreage number, the stocks number for soybeans is beginning to set in," said Ted Seifried, chief ag market strategist with Zaner Group.

 "The market wants to be excited about the combination of Argentina (drought) and lower acreage, but we're still not in a position where the balance sheet gets tight," he said.

 Chicago Board of Trade May soybeans fell 9-1/4 cents to $10.35-1/2 a bushel after touching a three-week high of $10.60-1/2.
 September through July 2019 soybean futures all posted new contract highs before turning lower.

 A sharp drop in soymeal prices added pressure.

 CBOT May corn shed 1/2 cent to settle at $3.87-1/4 a bushel.

 Fears of a trade war with China, a top agricultural products buyer, kept markets on edge after Beijing announced higher tariffs on a long list of U.S. goods, including pork and ethanol.

 K.C.
-May hard red winter (HRW) wheat gained 1-3/4 cents to $4.69 a bushel amid forecasts for dry weather in the southwest U.S. Plains, where the crop has suffered under a severe drought.
+May hard red winter (HRW) wheat gained 1/4 cent to $4.67-1/2 a bushel amid forecasts for dry weather in the southwest U.S. Plains, where the crop has suffered under a severe drought.

-The USDA is due to release updated crop condition ratings for wheat after the close on Monday.
-(Reporting by Karl Plume Editing by James Dalgleish)
+The USDA is due to release updated crop condition ratings for wheat later on Monday.
+(Reporting by Karl Plume Editing by James Dalgleish and Sandra Maler)